nathanbogale/Prism1.2-Maven-Edition/README.md

 #### Changed the project to support Maven
-- And added the dependecies to be fetched like below
+- And added the dependecies to be fetched to my project POM file like below

 ![image](https://user-images.githubusercontent.com/13464651/139877691-421da7a7-f032-44d3-a1e3-68e11932760a.png)